tfoerst3r/particle_conversion/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-<h1 align="center">One Dimension Particle Conversion Model</h1>
+<h1 align="center">Particle Conversion Model</h1>
 <p align=center>
 This model simulates the conversion process, based on porous carbonaceous materials, like coal.
+It is a zero dimensional model which solves the ODE conversion equation.
 </p>